airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

     Local Variable 2 <--- -8(%ebp) and (%esp)

-So we can now access all of the data we need for this function by using base pointer addressingbase pointer addressing mode using different offsets from _%ebp_. _%ebp_ was made specifically for this purpose, which is why it is called the base pointerbase pointer register.
+So we can now access all of the data we need for this function by using base pointer addressing mode using different offsets from _%ebp_. _%ebp_ was made specifically for this purpose, which is why it is called the base pointer register.
 You can use other registers in base pointer addressing mode, but the x86 architecture makes using the _%ebp_ register a lot faster.

-static variables global variables Global variables and static variables are accessed just like the memory we have been accessing memory in previous chapters.
+Global variables and static variables are accessed just like the memory we have been accessing memory in previous chapters.
 The only difference between the global and static variables is that static variables are only used by one function, while